lunagt/rancher-terraform-digitalocean/README.md

 ![rancher][rancher]![terraform][terraform]![digitalocean][digitalocean]

 # Rancher Terraform DigitalOcean
-Terraform module for a rancher server on digitalocean.
+Terraform module for a rancher server on Digitalocean.

 ### What you will get?